 In 2020, Hero electric, Okinawa, Ampere and Ather held the market for EV two wheeler sales.
 For Passenger cars, Tata, Mahindra, and MG were the largest players.

-For Lead acid battery in the Indian market, Amaron and Exide are the market leaders holding more than 70% of the market share combined.
+For Lead acid batteries in the Indian market, Amaron and Exide are the market leaders holding more than 70% of the market share combined.
 The technological maturity as well as the development of connections with OEMs, well developed supply chain and manufacturing establishments across the country

-For Li ion battery, the OEMs rely on Chinese manufacturers for battery cells as well as packs as a whole.
+For Li ion batteries, the OEMs rely on Chinese manufacturers for battery cells as well as packs as a whole.
 Tata Autocomp signs a JV with Guoxuan Hi-Tech, to make battery packs for EVs in Pune, India.
 Toshiba, Denso, and Suzuki have set up a joint venture to develop Li ion batteries.
 Exide is collaborating with Leclanche SA for Li ion battery production.
 The joint venture will be called Nexcharge.

 Epsilon Advanced Materials has set up a manufacturing plant for components of Li ion batteries with an investment of $807 Million.
-Ipower batteries based out of Harayana, currently supplies battery packs to 100 OEMs.
+Ipower batteries based out of Haryana, currently supplies battery packs to 100 OEMs.
 Gravita India is a firm mainly recycling lead acid batteries who are now focusing on recycling Li ion batteries.

-Amperex Technological is planning to set up manufacturing unit in Haryana for Lithium Ion battery manufacturing.
-Tata chemicals is investing in battery components, Li ion cells as well as recycling of batteries in Gujrat with an initial investment of Rs 800 Cr.Li energy, Amara Raja, and Manikaran Power are other firms who have stepped into Li ion battery production in India
+Amperex Technological is planning to set up a manufacturing unit in Haryana for Lithium Ion battery manufacturing.
+Tata chemicals is investing in battery components, Li ion cells as well as recycling of batteries in Gujarat with an initial investment of Rs 800 Cr.Li energy, Amara Raja, and Manikaran Power are other firms who have stepped into Li ion battery production in India